imagej/pyimagej/doc/llms/rulesets/pyimagej_core.md

 - If you're unsure about syntax, refer back to the patterns shown in these rules

 ## SAMPLE DATA RULES (CRITICAL)
-**NEVER guess or fabricate sample image URLs.** If you don't know the specific image the user wants to open:
+- ❌ NEVER guess or fabricate sample image URLs
-- Use a placeholder comment like `# TODO: Replace with your image path`
+- ✅ Use a placeholder comment like `# TODO: Replace with your image path`
-- Direct users to official sample data sources (in order of preference):
+- ✅ Direct users to official sample data sources (in order of preference):
   1. https://samples.fiji.sc/ - Classic ImageJ/Fiji sample images
   2. https://scif.io/images/index.html - Additional file formats and test images
   3. https://www.ebi.ac.uk/bioimage-archive/ - Biological imaging datasets